Indiana teaching assistant accused of molesting 17 kids

 Michael Begin Jr., of Jeffersonville, was charged with two counts of child molestation in October.
 Clark County Prosecutor Jeremy Mull said Friday that he was filing another 20 counts against him.

+"It's possible there are other victims that we're not aware of yet," Mull said.

-Authorities say the received reports of more victims after Begin was initially charged.
+Authorities say they received reports of more victims after Begin was initially charged.
 Begin pleaded not guilty to the original charges.
 His attorney, Jennifer Culotta, says Begin maintains his innocence.

 Some victims say they were molested more than once.
 The abuse allegedly occurred at a YMCA and at Thomas Jefferson Elementary School in Jeffersonville.